 In the following paragraphs the coordination opportunities with other relevant European Partnerships and programmes is described.
+At the end of this chapter, a table shows involvement of the CCAM Clusters in cooperation with different Partnerships/programmes.

-Figure 19: Interfaces between CCAM partnership and other European partnerships and synergetic effects with EU Programmes/Funds supporting deployment.
+Figure 20: Interfaces between CCAM partnership and other European partnerships and synergetic effects with EU Programmes/Funds supporting deployment.